 “Halfway point – we should meet there,” he continued, joking as he usually did.

 My planned trip to China was out.
 I’d waited for other people and ended up without enough time to get a visa, and now I was looking at six weeks off work with nothing to do.
 Or put another way, total freedom to do…well, things like let a joke turn into a plan.

 Half an hour later, I’d booked a one-way ticket to Yerevan, let my friend Oksanka in Lviv, Ukraine know that I was going to take her up on her offer to host me after all, and started scouring the internet for clues on how to get from one to the other.

-Over the next few days, we wandered round the beautiful ancient town, seeing museums, tasting the local coffee and trying to work out what, if anything, a vegetarian could eat in the local restaurants (answer: usually something pretty delicious).
+Over the next few days, we wandered round Yerevan’s beautiful ancient town centre, seeing museums, tasting the local coffee and trying to work out what, if anything, a vegetarian could eat in the local restaurants (answer: usually something pretty delicious).